 Crankbaits, Swimbaits, Single Hooks and Really Big Fish

-The sun had just began to send its rays through the peaks on the continental divide and a small chop from the morning breeze kept slapping the boat.
+The sun had just begun to send its rays through the peaks on the continental divide and a small chop from the morning breeze kept slapping the boat.
 I had the Crestliner a long cast from shore.
 Steve had a Sebile Magic Swimmer and cast it towards the bank.
 About 5 or 6 cranks of the handle it stopped for a brief second Steve wondered if it was a snag then felt the head throb of a large fish.
-After a brief battle the 34” lake trout surrendered to my net.
+After a brief battle, the 34” lake trout surrendered to my net.

 I have been chasing trophy lake trout for over 20 years.
 I keep innovating and this year’s big “ah-ha” moment came this spring when I was fishing with a friend of mine, Steve Penley.
 Steve has been using a single hook on crankbaits for at least 4 years now and this lure setup actually increases hooking percentage while also decreasing the impact to the fish.